jaydee220/PCSII_Sapienza/README.md

 # PCSII_Sapienza
-Repository for all the Sapienza homework
+Repository for Homework 1 of PoCS II solved by Jan Delshad.
+Exercises solved from Hackerrank.com